Train Travel Trivia Quiz Questions with Answers

 Tilt Train is the fastest train in what country?

-A: Australia, traveling between Brisbane and Rockhampton in Queensland, a distance of 615km.
+, traveling between Brisbane and Rockhampton in Queensland, a distance of 615km.

 Regional trains usually connect between towns and cities, rather than purely linking major population hubs like what?